 Therefore, techniques aimed at improving organic positioning in search results fall into the category of SEO, and techniques aimed at appearing among paid search results are categorized as SEM.

-Part of the advantage of paid advertising is the ability to tweak campaigns (A/B testing) in real-time.
+The advantage of paid ads is the ability to set up campaigns (A / B testing) in real time.
 When audiences are first targeted, it’s likely you’ll change the landing page content, whether it’s the copy or visual material, until it’s optimized to produce the best results.